ShivamSeth05/CollectionInJava/README.md

 # CollectionInJava
 ## SET
-HasSet , LinkHasSet and TreeSet
+HasSet , LinkHasSet and TreeSet<br>
 , List and Queues